HUSKY VACATIONS IN CANADA: YOUR HUSKY TRIPS TO NORTH AMERICA

 With its rich history and weather conditions ideal for dog sledding, it's no surprise that some of the most amazing dog sled races are held in Canada.

 The Yukon Quest race was first held in 1984.
-It is a 1000 mile trail that follows the historical gold rush trail from Whitehorse, Yukon to Fairbanks, Alaska.
+It is a 1,000 mile trail that follows the historical gold rush trail from Whitehorse, Yukon to Fairbanks, Alaska.
 It is one of the most famous dog sled races in Canada.
+Thus, Yukon dog sledding tours have become popular winter activities in this part of Canada.

-Haliburton Highlands Dogsled Derby is held in Haliburton, Ontario, Canada.
+The Haliburton Highlands Dogsled Derby is held in Haliburton, Ontario, Canada.
 It features many events with an average of seventy dog teams coming to compete from Quebec, Canada, and some areas of the northern United States.
-One increasingly popular special event that is held is known as "skijoring" — where participants are pulled along on skis instead of sleds.
-These races are part of the Ontario Federation of sled dog Sports.
+One increasingly popular special event that is held is known as “Skijoring”.
+This means that participants are pulled along on skis instead of sleds.
+These races are part of the Ontario Federation of Sleddog Sports.

 The Northern Manitoba Trappers’ Festival holds annual dog sledding races as part of their festival.
-These races are affiliated with the World Cup Series of the International Federation of Sled dog Sports.
-They have four and six dog team races as well as Junior races.
+These races are affiliated with the World Cup Series of the International Federation of Sleddog Sports.
+They have races for teams with four and six dogs as well as junior races.

-Ivakkak Dog Sled Race takes place in northern Quebec every year.
-This race is extremely unique because the only mushers able to compete are the Inuit of Nunavik, and participating dogs can only be purebred Inuit Husky dogs.
-These restrictions keep the race very traditional and the breed of Husky pure.
-The town maintains this tradition to remember the close relationship with and reliability of sled dogs through their history.
+The Ivakkak Dog Sled Race takes place in northern Quebec every year.
+This race is extremely unique because the only mushers able to compete are the Inuit of Nunavik.
+Plus, participating dogs can only be purebred Inuit husky dogs.
+These restrictions keep the race very traditional and the breed of husky pure.
+The town maintains this tradition to remember the close relationship with the sled dogs and the fact that they could rely on them throughout their history.

 Canada is beautiful and extreme

-Canada is 9.98 million square kilometers.
-It possesses the largest number of fresh water lakes than any other country in the world!
+Canada is a huge country that spans 9.98 million square kilometres.
+It possesses more freshwater lakes than any other country in the world!
 With spectacular mountain ranges, glaciers, and extensive forests, Canada is a treasure chest of rustic beauty.
 Natural resources play a large part in the Canadian economy.
 The provinces Ontario and Quebec are Canada’s most developed and populated.
 Ontario is home to many husky tours and breeders.
-The three territories of Canada: Northwest, Nunavut, and Yukon, are the least populated areas of Canada; they are more wilderness than development.
+The three territories Northwest, Nunavut and Yukon are the least populated areas of Canada.
+Here, you will find more wilderness than developed areas.
 The forty-four national parks of Canada protect the natural treasures and allow explorers to witness true wilderness.
 Winters in Canada characteristically bring deep snow and cold winds.
 This provides great dog sledding conditions!